 Once you reach the Fälensee, you can continue your hike to two destinations: to Saxer Lücke or to Seealpsee.

-If you choose to go to Seealpsee you will make a very nice 3 lakes hike: Sämtisersee, Fälensee and Seealpsee.
+If you choose to go to Seealpsee you will make a very nice 3 lakes hike: Sämtisersee, Fälensee, and Seealpsee.
 Isn’t that cool?
-On your way to Seealpsee you are going to see couple of more huts and there’s even possibility to buy Swiss Alps cheese right by the lake.
+On your way to Seealpsee, you are going to see a couple of more huts and there’s even possible to buy Swiss Alps cheese right by the lake.

 I chose to hike to Saxer Lücke as from the down it looked too tempting.
 The hike up to it is not that long, but pretty steep.
 You will have to conquer that wall, but the views are rewarding in the end.
 Saxer Lücke is at 1649 meters elevation, but it’s a famous location as there is one pretty cool looking rock.
 You can actually see Liechtenstein from up there.
 Not that far from it there’s another mountain hut: Roslenalphütte and even a bigger one a bit further: Zwinglipasshütte.
 The more I travel around, the more I am surprised how they manage to squeeze those huts in such amazing locations.
 Fälensee hike is one of those hikes where Switzerland surprises you once again.

 After Saxer Lücke I chose to go back to my car, so overall Fälensee hike have such statistics: